SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 Finally, it can be emitted in a mixed configuration, where the emission is more complicated and can happen in different directions.

+The following image describes these different emissions, through an accretion column:

+![beam emissions](images/beams_pulsar.png)

 The beam pattern will be studied in the project, with the aim of parametrizing a function describing the emission with two angles.
-These angles will describe an inclination and an "azimuth" angle with respect to the normal to the surface where the hotspot is emitting from.
+These angles will describe an "inclination" and an "azimuth" angle with respect to the normal to the surface where the hotspot is emitting from.
-![beam emissions](images/beams_pulsar.png)

 Additionally, a parameter is defined that describes the "peakiness" of the observed pulse profile, namely the power of the beam emitted.

+It is important to point out that in the simulation the emitter is considered to be only a hotspot on the surface of the pulsar, and not an accretion column.

 A visual description of how the angles are defined is given:
 ![Angles in the project](images/angles_pulsar.png)